Leadership Assessment Tool (Free): 25 Questions + Scoring + Action Plan (Online/PDF/Word/Sheets)

 • Do I need a better system (process/tools) or a better skill (conversation/behavior)?

-Always Remember: If your results reveal gaps, you’re not behind - you’re learning.
-The strongest leaders aren’t the ones who never struggle.
-They’re the ones who notice what’s needed to make a positive change.
-Choose one improvement and practice it consistently for continued growth and development.
+One last thing: If your results reveal gaps, you're not behind, you're informed.
+The strongest leaders aren't the ones who never struggle.
+They're the ones who notice what needs to change and act on it.
+Pick one improvement and practice it consistently.
+That's the key to long-term success.

 360-Degree Feedback Option (Deeper Analysis)

-After you review your leadership / self-assessment results, you may want a deeper analysis of your leadership skill-set - especially how other people perceive your leadership style and effectiveness.
+After you review your assessment results, you may want a deeper read on your leadership, especially how other people perceive your effectiveness, not just how you see yourself.

 How to Use Both Tools Together